Transferring to Northwestern

 The deadline for transfer applications is March 15*.
-All transfer applicants must apply for fall quarter matriculation only.
+All transfer applicants must apply for fall quarter matriculation.

 - Common Application (additional "Why Northwestern" written response encouraged) or Coalition Application

 - Official secondary school transcript(s) noting graduation (Common Application Secondary School Report completed by a high school counselor is not required)